jasperpilgrim/resume/README.md

-# resume
+# Resume

+## [Link to resume](https://htmlpreview.github.io/?https://github.com/jasperpilgrim/resume/blob/main/index.html)

 Resume in HTML (hacked to pieces from https://jsonresume.org/)

-## [Link to resume](https://htmlpreview.github.io/?https://github.com/jasperpilgrim/resume/blob/main/index.html)

 - Needed a resume. https://resumake.io/ to the rescue.
 - Saved a PDF.